rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 ## 4.206.6 Notes from Parallel name of publisher

 <a name="4.206.6.1">4.206.6.1</a> Make a note if parallel publishers’ names  found on a different source as the [name of publisher](/docs/PPDM/Name-of-publisher) if considered important for identification.
-See [4.204.3.1](DCRMR/docs/ppdm/Parallel-name-of-publisher/#4.204.3.1
+See [4.204.3.1](DCRMR/docs/ppdm/Parallel-name-of-publisher/#4.204.3.1)

-<a name="4.206.6.1">4.206.6.1</a> Make a note if the name of the publisher appears in more than one language or script and the original position of elements was transposed.
-(See [4.203.97.1](DCRMR/docs/ppdm/Note-on-publication-statement/#4.203.97.1) and [4.204.3.2](DCRMR/docs/ppdm/Parallel-name-of-publisher/#4.204.3.2)
+<a name="4.206.6.2">4.206.6.2</a> Make a note if the name of the publisher appears in more than one language or script and the original position of elements was transposed.
+(See [4.204.3.2](/DCRMR/books/ppdm/Name-of-publisher/#4.203.97.1) and [4.204.3.2](/DCRMR/books/ppdm/Parallel-name-of-publisher/#4.204.3.2))

-If publication statements belonging to different elements appear out of order, or as part of another area, and they are grammatically separable, transpose them as needed.
-Make a [note on publication statement](https://rbms-bsc.github.io/DCRMR/docs/ppdm/Note-on-publication-statement/) indicating the original position of the transposed elements.

-<a name="4.206.3.1">4.206.3.1</a> Make a note on publication details that are not included in the publication elements if considered important.
-If elements of the publication have been taken from a source other than the preferred source of information, make a note specifying the source.

-**Date of publication:** ```[1864]```

-**Note on publication statement:** ```Publication date from LC Civil War maps (2nd ed.)```

-*Comment:* A note on publication statement is used to provide a full citation for the reference to the published description.

----

-**Publication statement:** ```Mexico : Imprenta de la Escalerillas dirigida por Manuel Ximeno, 1828```

-**Note on publication statement:** ```Date follows place of publication in imprint```

----

-**Publication statement:** ```Lugduni : Apud Seb.
-Gryphium, 1538```

-**Note on publication statement:** ```Place of publication follows publisher’s name on title page.```